modxcms/fred/docs/templates.md

 ## Creating Fred Templates

-To learn more about creating Template for Fred, see the [developer documentation](develop/templates/index.md).
+To learn more about creating Template for Fred, see the [themers documentation](themer/templates/index.md).